 Applications will be viewed in their entirety.
 A candidate’s outstanding qualifications in one area can be balanced against more marginal qualifications in another dimension.
 Keep in mind that admission is competitive and financial support even more competitive.
 Most of the students admitted and supported will exceed the minimal requirements

-Contact Dr. Katharine Head, Director of PhD Program and PhD Minors.
+Contact Kim White-Mills, Director of PhD Program and PhD Minors.